 Christina Fucarino can provide you with a key to your visitor office.
 Please return the key promptly before the end of your visit.

-Francisco Jaimes can provide access cards for visitors.
+Francisco Jaimes can provide temporary access cards for visitors.
 You must return all cards to Francisco when you leave.

 Normal access to the MIT Library system is obtained using an MIT identification card.
-For short-term visitors or longer term members who do not yet have an ID card, your scientific host can sign a letter for library access by which they agree to be responsible for borrowed material.
-(See Scott for details.)
-The science branch of the MIT library system is in Hayden Library.
+For short-term visitors or longer term members who do not yet have an ID card, your LIDS host can sign a letter for library access by which they agree to be responsible for borrowed material.

-On the main "street" floor of the Stata Center, at the other end from the D-tower elevators, is the Forbes Cafe.
-This is a full service eatery, plus coffee house.
+On the first floor of the Stata Center, at the other end from the D-tower elevators, is the Forbes Cafe.
+This is a full service eatery, plus coffee stand.

-The Faculty R&D Pub is located on the 4th floor of the Stata Center, but only if accompanied by a MIT faculty member.
+The Faculty R&D Pub is located on the 4th floor of the Stata Center and is accessible only if accompanied by an MIT faculty member.